When is the iPad Pro coming out in the UK? What about the iPad Pro's new features, price, tech specs and onsale launch date?

 A final point in favour of the iPad Pro comes from iOS 9, which features several lovely app-multitasking features (such as Split View that lets you interact with two apps side by side) that would make glorious sense on a larger screen.

-So sure, the iPad Pro is a possibility.
-And Apple will absolutely have explored the idea: Jony Ive's design cave will have seen its share of milled-foam prototypes with 12-inch screens.
-But we're struggling to believe that of all the projects in the running for Apple's focus, the iPad Pro is genuinely among the three or four most promising.
+Be in no doubt that Apple will absolutely have explored the idea of an iPad Pro: Jony Ive's design cave will have seen its share of milled-foam prototypes with 12-inch screens.
+But until now we've struggled to believe that of all the projects in the running for Apple's focus, the iPad Pro is genuinely among the three or four most promising.

 What is the iPad Pro/iPad Plus, and what's all the fuss about?